marcgug/marcgug/README.md

 ## Hello, I'm Marc Gugliuzza 👋🏻
 I'm a software developer and entrepreneur who co-founded [Material Retail](https://materialretail.com).
-I'm currently working on our Point of Sale app, which is built in Swift and Node.js.
+I'm currently working on our Point of Sale app, which is used by hundreds of retailers across the US for in-store and online transactions.

 If you are a Swift or Node.js devloper who is passionate about helping independent retailers suceed, get in touch.